segfaultsourcery/slinkie/README.rst

 - list(): Returns a list of all items.
 - map(transform, with_index=False, with_previous=False): Map the items.
 - not_none(): Returns all items except None.
-- parallelize(fn, threads=8): Parallelize a function call.
+- parallelize(fn, number_of_threads=None): Parallelize a function call.
+Number of threads defaults to your cpu count + 1.
 - partition(n): Takes n items and returns them in a new Slinkie.
 Does so until the items are consumed.
+- reduce(fn, default=None): Fold left.
+Same as reduce.
 - select(transform, with_index=False, with_previous=False): Map the items.
 - set(): Returns a set of all items.
 - skip(n): Skip n items.
 - sort(key=None, reverse=False): Sorts the items by key.
+- str(glue=''): Joins the items by glue, where glue is a string.
+Calls glue.join.
+- switch(*triggers, key=None, otherwise=None): Switch is similar to Haskell's case.
+See the unit test for examples.
 - take(n): Take n items.
 - transpose(): Transposes the contents of a Slinkie.
 - tuple(): Returns a tuple of all items.